 - Increased risk of developing asthma (or triggering an asthma attack).

-- Increased risk of cardiovascular accidents or cerebrovascular accidents.

 - Increased risk of lung cancer.

 The same is true for running in polluted environments?
 Few are those who have not felt the effects of car traffic when running – to mention only the pollutant effects: coughing fits, runny nose, headaches, irritation to the eyes and throat… Yet, runners generally develop less chronic illnesses than people who do not exercise and live in polluted cities.

 Precautions to be Taken

 Therefore, should you refrain from all physical activity during peak pollution periods?
 Certainly not.
 You should, however, follow certain precautions: